Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-Finally, there is the last issue~(iii) which is the time allocated for an encrypted communication between the satellite and the ground station.
+Finally, there is the condition~(iii) which is about having enough time for an encrypted communication between the satellite and the ground station.
 This session can be used for authentication and/or for downloading the key of another ground station\ via one-time pad.
 This step can be implemented during the first sector of the orbit, i.e., at zenith angles $-\pi/2<\theta<-1$.
-In the basic scenario of Fig.~\ref{orbSECT2}, this phase is symmetric to that discussed above and it lasts $(t_{\text{T}}-t_{\text{Q}})/2\simeq250$~seconds, clearly sufficient for the encrypted communication.
+In the basic scenario of Fig.~\ref{orbSECT2}, this phase is symmetric to that discussed above and the satellite is visible for about $131$~seconds, clearly sufficient for the encrypted communication.

 Let us now slice the good sector for quantum communication ($-1\leq\theta \leq1$) for a zenith-crossing circular orbit.
 Assume that $n_{\text{bks}}$ blocks are transmitted during the flyby.
 Dividing the quantum transit time $t_{\text{Q}}$ by $n_{\text{bks}}$, we get the time $\delta t$ that is needed for each block to be transmitted.
-These time intervals identify corresponding angular slices $\{\theta_{i},\theta_{i+1}\}$ along the orbit, that can be computed using Eqs.~(\ref{alphatheta}) and~(\ref{sintheta}).
+These time intervals identify corresponding angular slices $\{\theta_{i},\theta_{i+1}\}$ along the orbit, that can be computed using Eqs.~(\ref{alphatheta}) and~(\ref{sintheta}) for any fixed altitude $h$.
 For slice $i=1,\ldots,n_{\text{bks}}$ we consider the minimum value

 where $R(\theta)$ is the $\theta$-dependent key rate for the considered altitude.
 Thus, the average orbital rate is equal to

 where the bound $R_{1\text{-rad}}:=\max\{0,R(\theta=\pm1)\}$ is the rate associated with the border values (considered in the previous subsection and Fig.~\ref{RatesConfigsPic}).